'Squad' Dems may unravel police-reform deal in push to end qualified immunity: 'Weapon of structural racism'

 "Democrat leaders have a choice.
 Either craft a bipartisan bill by leaving qualified immunity intact or appease the radical left wing of their caucus who want to abolish the police!" he said.

-It's not clear exactly how many Republicans in the Senate are open to reforming qualified immunity – if there are less than 10 then a police reform bill wouldn't be able to clear a filibuster.
-One Republican who is open to reforming qualified immunity is Sen. Mike Braun, R-Ind., who introduced a bill to that effect last year.
+It's not clear exactly how many Republicans in the Senate are open to reforming qualified immunity .
+If there are less than 10, which appears to be the case, then a police reform bill wouldn't be able to clear a filibuster.

+Some Republicans have previously said they would be open to reforming qualified immunity, including Sen. Mike Braun, R-Ind., who introduced a bill to that effect last year.
+He's since reversed that stance and wrote in the Indianapolis Star that, "I oppose any reform to the current doctrine of qualified immunity, which I believe extends critical protections for law enforcement officers who are forced to act in split-second scenarios when lives are on the line.
+Any federal reform package that cannot garner the support of law enforcement is not the right solution to me."

-His bill would reverse the onus in suits against police to force the officers to point to the law, regulation or court case that authorized their conduct rather than the current standard that forces plaintiffs to find exactly where in the law an officer's actions were expressly prohibited.
+Braun's bill would have reversed the onus in suits against police to force the officers to point to the law, regulation or court case that authorized their conduct rather than the current standard that forces plaintiffs to find exactly where in the law an officer's actions were expressly prohibited.

 Supreme Court Justice Clarence Thomas has also questioned qualified immunity.
 And Trump-appointed Fifth Circuit Court of Appeals Judge Don Willett railed against it in a 2018 opinion.